Matthew Earnest: Career

 Earnest has also worked as an independent director around the United States and abroad.
 He has directed his own plays, as well as plays he adapted from literature, and his own translations of foreign playwrights.
-In 2012, he co-founded an international touring company, The Lunar Stratagem.
-His productions have been seen across the U.S., Europe and in Africa.
+In 2012, he co-founded an international touring company, The Lunar Stratagem, now disbanded.
+He currently serves as Head of the MFA Directing program at The University of Southern Mississippi.

 Selected works directed

 (Original plays and adaptations are also indicated.)

+An Enemy of the People by Henrik Ibsen, The Warehouse Theatre, Greenville, SC.

+The Madwoman of Chaillot by Jean Giraudoux, the Lunar Stratagem, Hudson, NY.

+Spring Awakening (musical) by Duncan Sheik & Steven Sater, Argyle Theatre, Babylon Village, NY.

-2016: The Tempest by William Shakespeare, Independent Shakespeare Company, Griffith Park, Los Angeles.
+The Tempest by William Shakespeare, Independent Shakespeare Company, Griffith Park, Los Angeles.

-2015: The Quixotic Days and Errant Nights of the Knight Errant Don Quixote by Brenda Withers.
+The Quixotic Days and Errant Nights of the Knight Errant Don Quixote by Brenda Withers.
 Amphibian Stage Productions, Fort Worth, Texas.

-2013: The Threepenny Opera by Bertolt Brecht.
+The Threepenny Opera by Bertolt Brecht.
 REP Delaware, Newark, DE.

-2010: Wanderlust: A History of Walking, adapted and directed by Earnest from the book by Rebecca Solnit.
+Wanderlust: A History of Walking, adapted and directed by Earnest from the book by Rebecca Solnit.
 Ice Factory 2010 at the Ohio Theater, NYC following world premiere at Cleveland Public Theatre.

-2009: Himmelweg by Juan Mayorga, translated by David Johnston.
+Himmelweg by Juan Mayorga, translated by David Johnston.
 Directed New York City premiere at Teatro Círculo following US premiere at Burning Coal Theatre Company, Raleigh, North Carolina.
 Transfer Off-Broadway to Repertorio Español.

-2008: The Caucasian Chalk Circle by Bertolt Brecht, translated and directed by Earnest.
+The Caucasian Chalk Circle by Bertolt Brecht, translated and directed by Earnest.
 Roe Green Visiting Director, Kent State University.

-2007: Peter Pan, or The boy who would not grow up by J.M.
+Peter Pan, or The boy who would not grow up by J.M.
 Barrie, adapted and directed by Earnest, Porthouse Theatre, Cuyahoga Falls, Ohio.